rufaifa-stat/Deeptechclasses/README.md

 # Deeptechclasses
 ## Deeptech Resources

-A repo that holds all the resources for my deeptech program.
+A repo that holds all the resources for my deeptech courses
 ---

-An example code
+An example line:

 ```
 x=23